dustinpfister/blog_posts/_posts/vuejs-on.md

 </html>
 ```

-This is a simple example of just making a basic example where I am just stepping a variable in the data object, a real example depends on what I want to accomplish.
-Sometimes that can be done with a single event and handler, other times I need a few events and also use additional directives on top of the vue on directive.
-SO with that being said lets look at some more examples of the vue on directive in action.
+This is a simple example of just making something where I am just stepping a variable in the data object, and each time I do so the current value of that number is displayed as part of the display value of the button.
+A real example depends on what I want to accomplish when it comes to event attachment, but never the less the general basic idea is there.

+Sometimes what I want to do can be done with a single event and handler, other times I need a few events and also then use additional directives on top of the vue on directive.
+For example I might need to set a data object boolen value to true when a canvas element is clicked with a mouse, or touched on a device that has a touch screen, and then set it back to false when a mouse button or finger is released.
+So with that being said lets look at some more examples of the vue on directive in action to help cover many of these little details when working with the v-on directive.

 ## 2 - A vue on key up, and on change example